verdyr/streamsets/README.md

-just a bunch of dockerfiles per diff project in the branches
+just a bunch of dockerfiles per diff project